| |

 Preserving Roasted Peppers in Oil

-Preserving roasted peppers, or preserving chilis, in olive oil is a traditional method to preserve the harvest.
-Consisting of two ingredients and a little effort, this method is beyond delicious.
-In addition to preserving in oil, you’ll also find recipes for canning peppers.
+Preserving roasted peppers or chilis in olive oil is a traditional method for preserving the pepper harvest.
+This method requires two ingredients and little effort and is beyond delicious.
+In addition to this recipe for preserving peppers in oil, I will also include a canning recipe for you to try.

 Preserving roasted peppers in oil is a great method for storing peppers long-term.

-A Farm Girl in the Making participates in multiple affiliate programs and is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program that is linked to Amazon.com and other affiliated sites.
-This allows us to make a small amount of money on goods you purchase at no extra charge to you.
-For that, we thank you!
+A Farm Girl in the Making participates in multiple affiliate programs.
+AFGITM also participates in the Amazon Services LLC Associates Program, an affiliate advertising program linked to Amazon.com and other affiliated sites.
+This allows us to make a small amount of money on goods you purchase at no extra charge.
+Our affiliate links consist of tools we utilize in the kitchen and around the farm.
+Thank you in advance for supporting our family farm!

-People have been preserving roasted peppers in oil for centuries, whereas canning is a relatively new process.
-Use roasted peppers in oil as an ingredient for salads, pasta, and pizza.
+People have been preserving roasted peppers in oil for centuries, whereas canning is a relatively new process for preserving sweet or spicy peppers.
+Roasted peppers in oil are an ingredient in salads, pasta, and pizza.
 Plus, dipping warm homemade bread into the mixture is fabulous!

-Here are methods for preserving peppers.
-For example, the six method mentioned next.
-Each method is extremely easy to achieve and a great way to preserve the harvest.
+Here are six easy methods for preserving peppers, including the six methods mentioned next.
+Each technique is extremely easy to achieve and a great way to preserve the many peppers you’ll receive throughout the season.

-• Dehydrating – Makes a great ingredient for any dish.
+• Dehydrating – Makes an excellent ingredient for any dish.

 • Fermenting – This method is excellent for the gut and quite tasty.
 Recipes for fermenting peppers are endless.